-- Shape This selects the shape that will be drawn. - Select File If Shape is set to "picture", then click the "Select File" button to select a picture file stored on your computer.
+- Use Picture If checked then use a picture file, otherwise draw a shape. - Shape This selects the shape that will be drawn (if Use Picture is unchecked). - Select File If Use Picture is checked, then click the "Select File" button to select a picture file stored on your computer.
 PNG, BMP, JPG, GIF, and TIFF formats are supported.
 GIF files may contain a single image or an animation.
 Click "Embedded Picture" to select an image that is embedded in any sequence that is currently open. - Color Mode This controls how color is applied to the shape. "fade inner outer" is shown in the example above. - Width The value of this slider controls the width of the shape.
 A value of 100 should fill the prop. - Height The value of this slider controls the height of the shape.
 A value of 100 should fill the prop. - Rotation Mode This can be set to manual or continuous, and changes what the Rotation Angle/Speed setting does. - Rotation angle/speed When Rotation Mode is set to manual, the value of this slider controls the rotation angle of the shape.
 When Rotation Mode is set to continuous, the value of this slider controls the rotation speed of the shape. - Horiz Count The value of this slider controls the number times the shape will be repeated horizontally. - Vert Count The value of this slider controls the number times the shape will be repeated vertically. - Left / Right The value of this slider controls the center of the shape along the horizontal axis. - Top / Bottom The value of this slider controls the center of the shape along the vertical axis. - No Flicker If the shape moves during the effect (e.g. Left/Right transitions from one value to another), then in some cases flickering can occur during the movement.
 This is most pronounced when the Color Mode is set to outline.
 In this case, enabling the No Flicker option will solve the issue.
 It is best to leave No Flicker off unless you notice a problem.